aroberge/reeborg-world-creation/about/real-time-collaboration.md

 ![](/assets/collaboration4.png)

-This feature could be useful either for teams of students working on separate computers, or in mentoring a student at a different location.

-I rarely make use of this feature and had not realized, until I started writing this section, that it was no longer working and I had to fix it.
+I rarely make use of this collaboration feature and had not realized, until I started writing this section, that it was no longer working and I had to fix it.
 Since I cannot set up automated tests for it, it might break again without my knowledge.
 If it does not work for you \(using either Chrome or Firefox, two supported browsers\), please let me know.

 ## Ending a session